josherrickson/stata2/stata_markdown/09-solutions.md

 ~~~~
 <<dd_do>>
 regress lead i.sex##c.age i.race c.weight c.height i.region
+margins sex, dydx(age)
-margins sex, at(age = (20(10)70))
+quietly margins sex, at(age = (20 45 70))
 marginsplot
 <</dd_do>>
 ~~~~

 <<dd_graph: replace>>

-We see significance in the interaction, so we looked at an interaction plot.
-Looks like men's lead levels don't change with age, but women's increases with age.
+We see significance in the interaction, so we looked at the margins.
+It looks like men show a slight decline in lead as age increases (again, rescaling, -.015/year becomes -1.5 over 100 years - not very interesting) while women show a much more significant increase as age increases (roughly
+1 unit every 20 years).
+The marginal plot helps us to visualize this.
+For men, from age 20 to 70, the average lead decreases barely half a point.
+For women, we see nearly a 3 point average increase.

 6)
 ~~~~